-- E. Multiple Appointments.
-Faculty members with assignments in more than one Division are responsible for initiating files for review in all areas of assignment.
-All records relevant to consideration for promotion and/or tenure, including recommendations, will be sent to the faculty member's primary tenure home Division Personnel Review Committee, which will act in accordance with the provisions of this Article.
-The recommendation of the faculty member's primary division shall prevail. - F. DPRC Membership.
-Each Division shall have a Personnel Review Committee (DPRC) comprised of the Division Chair and a representative group of tenured faculty.
-The Division Chair shall serve as a voting and participating member of the DPRC.
-Faculty members who are applying for promotion should abstain from service on the DPRC in the year the promotion is being reviewed. - G. DPRC Evaluation.
-The DPRC shall review the files as well as, all prior recommendations made by the University Personnel Review Committee (UPRC), Dean, Provost, and former DPRCs for each faculty member from that division seeking promotion to Associate Professor and tenure.
+- A. Multiple Appointments.
+Faculty members with assignments in more than one division are responsible for initiating files for review in all areas of assignment.
+All records relevant to consideration for promotion and/or tenure, including recommendations, will be sent to the faculty member's primary tenure home DPRC, which will act in accordance with the provisions of this Article.
+The recommendation of the faculty member's primary division shall prevail. - B. DPRC Membership.
+Each division shall have a DPRC comprised of the division chair and a representative group of tenured faculty.
+The division chair shall serve as a voting and participating member of the DPRC.
+Faculty members who are applying for promotion should abstain from service on the DPRC in the year the promotion is being reviewed. - C. DPRC Evaluation.
+The DPRC shall review the files as well as, all prior recommendations made by the University Personnel Review Committee (UPRC), dean, provost, and former DPRCs for each faculty member from that division seeking promotion to Associate Professor and tenure.
 They shall develop a letter for each member of faculty seeking promotion or tenure outlining the member's strengths in the areas of teaching/librarianship, scholarship, and service; explicit suggestions for areas needing improvement; and, progress made since prior reviews.
-The letter should conclude with a final recommendation to the respective College Dean in each case with reference to the appropriate supporting information provided in the faculty member's files. - H. Evaluation Conference.
-After the DPRC has reviewed the faculty member's files, the Division Chair together with the chair of the DPRC shall meet to conference with each faculty member to discuss the results of the evaluation and provide the candidate with a copy of the DPRC letter that is signed by the committee members.
-The Division Chair shall prepare a summary of the evaluation conference which shall be presented to the faculty member within ten (10) days of the conference and placed in the personnel file in the di vi s i on office and forwarded to the Dean and the Provost via the faculty member's PRC binder.
-The faculty member shall sign the report to acknowledge receipt thereof.

-- I. The College Dean shall review the recommendations of the DPRC and develop a letter that outlines the faculty member's strengths in the areas of teaching/librarianship, scholarship, and service, explicit suggestions for issues needing improvement, progress made since prior reviews, and a recommendation.
-The faculty member will meet with the Dean to discuss the results of the evaluation.
-After meeting with the faculty member, the Dean will forward his/her recommendations to the Provost by the end of the third Friday in February. - J. If the DPRC and the Dean concur favorably in their recommendation about a faculty member, the file shall be forwarded to the Provost who will make his/her independent evaluation. - K. If a DPRC or College Dean recommends a faculty member unfavorably for tenure or promotion, and the Provost upholds the unfavorable recommendation, the Provost shall notify the member about the recommendation(s) in writing by not later than the end of the first week in March.
-The Provost shall inform the member regarding:
+The letter should conclude with a final recommendation to the respective college dean in each case with reference to the appropriate supporting information provided in the faculty member's files. - D. Evaluation Conference.
+After the DPRC has reviewed the faculty member's files, the division chair together with the chair of the DPRC shall meet to conference with each faculty member to discuss the results of the evaluation and provide the candidate with a copy of the DPRC letter that is signed by the committee members.
+The division chair shall prepare a summary of the evaluation conference which shall be presented to the faculty member within ten (10) days of the conference and placed in the personnel file in the division office and forwarded to the dean and the provost via the faculty member's DPRC binder.
+The faculty member shall sign the report to acknowledge receipt thereof. - E. The college dean shall review the recommendations of the DPRC and develop a letter that outlines the faculty member's strengths in the areas of teaching/librarianship, scholarship, and service, explicit suggestions for issues needing improvement, progress made since prior reviews, and a recommendation.
+The faculty member will meet with the dean to discuss the results of the evaluation.
+After meeting with the faculty member, the dean will forward their recommendations to the provost by the end of the third Friday in February. - F. If the DPRC and the dean concur favorably in their recommendation about a faculty member, the file shall be forwarded to the provost who will make their independent evaluation. - G. If a DPRC or college dean recommends a faculty member unfavorably for tenure or promotion, and the provost upholds the unfavorable recommendation, the provost shall notify the member about the recommendation(s) in writing by not later than the end of the first week in March.
+The provost shall inform the member regarding: